henryhcooperr/SmartNotes/SmartNotes/Documentation/MigrationStatus.md

 ### Views
 - [x] NotePreviewCard - Migrated to use EventStore instead of Binding parameters
 - [x] PageNavigatorView - Migrated to use EventStore instead of Binding parameters
+- [x] SubjectsSplitView - Completely migrated to use EventStore and EventBus

 ### Managers
 - [x] ThumbnailGenerator - Migrated to use EventStore events for cache invalidation